Akon: 2006–2008: Konvicted

 He produced and featured on Gwen Stefani's "The Sweet Escape" which has reached No. 2 on the Billboard Hot 100.
 Akon performed at the American leg of Live Earth.
 He later recorded a remix of "Wanna Be Startin' Somethin'" by Michael Jackson for the 25th-anniversary rerelease of Jackson's Thriller.
 He also worked with bachata group Aventura and Reggaeton duo Wisin & Yandel on All Up 2 You.
 The song received two nominations at the Premios Lo Nuestro 2010 for "Urban Song of the Year" and "Video Collaboration of the Year".
 He signed Jayko, a Hispanic R&B and Reggaeton artist, to his label.

 On June 3, 2007, at WSPK's KFEST concert at the Dutchess Stadium in Fishkill, New York, a concert attendee threw an object towards Akon on stage.
 Akon asked the crowd to identify who threw the object and that he be brought on stage.
 Security staff grabbed the teen and took him up to the stage.
 Akon then pulled him up from the crowd and hoisted him across his shoulders.
 The singer then tossed the attendee back into the crowd from his shoulders.
 Video of the incident was reviewed by Fishkill police.
 Akon has said that the incident was staged and that he in fact used the act to set up for the next record.
+On July 17 2007 Akon released a song called "Sorry, Blame It On Me" to apologize for his actions.
 Charges of endangering the welfare of a minor, a misdemeanor, and second-degree harassment, a violation, were filed, according to police Chief Donald F. Williams, and Akon was arraigned on the two charges on December 3, 2007, in the town of Fishkill Court.
 In 2008, Akon pleaded guilty to harassment.
 He served no jail time, provided he performed "65 hours of community service and paid a $250 fine."